Our Board of Trustees

 classes and become a regular Sunday speaker.
 My soul flourished.

-It is my soul’s delight to be part of Unity of Greater Portland again.
+It is my soul’s delight to be part of Unity Center for Spiritual Growth again.
 As one of the

 facilitators of the monthly Healing Service, I join in supporting the expression of

 wholeness that is present in each of us.
 Being a backup Greeter provides extra smiles

 and hugs.
 Guided by Spirit, I offer the board and our community my energy, talents and experience.
 Namaste!